AdobeDocs/experience-manager-65.en/help/sites-deploying/tarmk-cold-standby.md

 >[!NOTE]
 >
->When the Standby instance is setup, or derived from Primary node, it only allows access to the following two consoles for administration related activities:
+>When the Standby instance is setup, or derived from the Primary node, it only allows access to the following two consoles (for administration related activities):
 >
 >* CRXDE Lite
 >* OSGI Web Console